UN Terrifies Youth To Push 'Polycrisis'

 Sep 24, 2023

-While the UN can’t decide if it loves crises or hates them, campaigners and journalists form a Greek chorus of doom, their hands fluttering like Extinction Rebellion’s ladies cloaked in the crimson silks of blood.
+The UN can’t decide if it loves a crisis or fears it.
+Campaigners and journalists make a Greek chorus of doom, their hands fluttering like Extinction Rebellion’s ladies cloaked in crimson silks.

 A predictable row ensued.